 In 1998, adidas created an update of the classic Stan Smith tennis sneaker for today's more aggressive style of play.
 The "Stan Smith Millenium" has a updated outsole and upper, while maintaining many of the same design features.
 For example, the design kept the original rows of perforations.

-One significant difference that I noted between the classic Stan Smith and the Stan Smith Millenium is that the Millenium seems considerably wider.
-If the Stan Smith fits well, the Millenium will be too loose.
+One significant difference that I noted between the classic Stan Smith and the Stan Smith Millennium is that the Millennium seems considerably wider.
+If the Stan Smith fits well, the Millennium will be too loose.
 Of course, the opposite applies.

-In 1998, adidas also created a "Millenium" updated version of the classic Superstar and Promodel basketball shoes.
+In 1998, adidas also created a "Millennium" updated version of the classic Superstar and Promodel basketball shoes.